-Given the primary central nervous system effects of ZYPREXA, caution should be used when it is taken in combination with other centrally acting drugs and alcohol.
-As it exhibits in vitro dopamine antagonism, ZYPREXA may antagonise the effects of direct and indirect dopamine agonists.
+Given the primary central nervous system effects of olanzapine, caution should be used when ZYPREXA RELPREVV is used in combination with other centrally acting drugs and alcohol.
+As it exhibits in vitro dopamine antagonism, olanzapine may antagonise the effects of direct and indirect dopamine agonists.

-Caution should be exercised when ZYPREXA is used concomitantly with medicines known to cause electrolyte imbalance or to increase QT interval (see 4.4 Special warnings and precautions for use, Cardiac).
+Caution should be exercised when ZYPREXA RELPREVV is used concomitantly with medicines known to cause electrolyte imbalance or to increase QT interval (see 4.4 Special warnings and precautions for use, Cardiac).